Beginner’s guide to accessible digital experiences

 1. “Accessibility only benefits those with disabilities…”

-The reality is that accessibility benefits everyone – and yes, that includes you.
+The reality is that accessibility benefits everyone.

 Closed captioning, subtitles and transcripts, for example, are traditionally used to help the hearing impaired access video and audio content however, in many scenarios, these features can also help those with regular hearing.